-HS Credits for 2 Year Program: Year 1 - 3.0 Elective Credits Year 2 - 1.0 Elective Credit, 1.0 Science Credit, and 1.0 Math Credit VT Proficiency-Based Graduation Requirements (PBGRs): Aviation and Aerospace Technology is aligned with technical competencies (ACTE Common Career Technical Core Standards), academic (content-area) proficiencies, and transferable skills proficiencies (VT AOE PBGRs).
+Year 2 - 2.0 Elective Credit, 1.0 Science Credit, and 1.0 Math Credit

+VT Proficiency-Based Graduation Requirements (PBGRs): Aviation and Aerospace Technology is aligned with technical competencies (ACTE Common Career Technical Core Standards), academic (content-area) proficiencies,

-Industry Recognized Certifications: Airframe & Powerplant (A&P) Articulation Agreements: Aviation related colleges may award (up to 67) college credits to students earning their Airframe & Powerplant License (A&P).
+Industry Recognized Certifications: Airframe & Powerplant (A&P)

+Articulation Agreements: Aviation related colleges may award (up to 67) college credits to students earning their Airframe & Powerplant License (A&P).

 This program is a highly technical and multidisciplinary curriculum that teaches students not only how aircraft work, but how to troubleshoot, inspect and maintain those aircraft.
 Units include everything from the basics like math and physics to more specific subjects like corrosion control, aircraft hardware, flight surfaces, and even FAA regulations.
-This program blends classroom theory with plenty of hands on practical experience in order to prepare students for a future in aviation.
+This program blends classroom theory with plenty of hands-on practical experience in order to prepare students for a future in aviation.
 Students disassemble and reassemble piston and turbine engines, learn about hand tools and how to properly use them, learn to weld, and even how to run an aircraft on the ground.
 The graduates from the BTC Aviation and Aerospace Technology program have the option of attending our satellite facility at the Burlington airport to continue their training and obtain their A&P Certificate (Airframe and Powerplant Mechanic Certificate).
 Students completing the program can find jobs in almost every part of the U.S. Some aviation students have continued on to college and/or to flight school.
 Others have joined the armed services to become aircraft mechanics.